|Asset Group||Asset Sub-Group||Investment Category|

 Why we recommend it

-ii ACE ethical style: Avoids.
+ii ACE sustainable style: Avoids.
 This means the fund simply screens out specific sectors considered to be unethical, or stocks whose environmental, social and governance (ESG) scores are below a certain threshold.

 Ethical screening: In certain market conditions the performance of the fund may differ significantly from others in the peer group that do not exclude specific sectors or companies from a comparable investment universe.